aws-samples/cfn101-workshop/content/intermediate/operations/stack-policy-and-prevention-controls/index.md

 ::alert[When you apply a stack policy to a stack, all the resources in that stack are protected by default.
 Hence, you will need to specify an explicit `Allow` statement in your stack policy to allow updates to all other resources.]

-The stack policy you configured above for your `stack-policy-lab` stack denies updates to the resource whose [Logical ID](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/resources-section-structure.html#resources-section-structure-resource-fields) is `SNSTopic`.
+The stack policy you configured above for your `cfn-workshop-stack-policy` stack denies updates to the resource whose [Logical ID](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/resources-section-structure.html#resources-section-structure-resource-fields) is `SNSTopic`.

 Let’s now test the stack policy you applied, by updating the stack you created!